coff33ninja/NexTool-Windows-Suite/README.md

 # - [ ] Add a GUI to the application
 # - [ ] Add a "Windows Configuration" section
 # - [ ] Add a "Services Manager" section
+# - [ ] Winget and Choco as package manager with the ability to install and update applications with or without a guided or pre-selective approach
 # - [ ] And possibly more...

 # Closing Remarks